Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

 .. http:get:: /prefs/messaging

-Returns a list of two 'UserList' list structures.
-The first list structure is the blocked users list (same as returned by `/prefs/blocked`).
-The second list is the trusted users list (same as returned by `/prefs/trusted`).
+Returns a list of two 'UserList' structures.
+The first structure contains a list of blocked users (same as returned by `GET /prefs/blocked`).
+The second structure contains a list of trusted users (same as returned by `GET /prefs/trusted`).

 Overview
 ~~~~~~~~